cdktf/cdktf-provider-cloudflare/docs/ruleset.python.md

 A set of overrides to apply to the target ruleset.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.7.1/docs/resources/ruleset#overrides Ruleset#overrides}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#overrides Ruleset#overrides}

+---

+###### `phase`<sup>Optional</sup> <a name="phase" id="@cdktf/provider-cloudflare.ruleset.RulesetRulesOutputReference.putActionParameters.parameter.phase"></a>

+- *Type:* str

+A phase to skip the execution of.
+This property is only compatible with products.
+Available values: "current".

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#phase Ruleset#phase}

 ---